python-ellar/ellar/docs/basics/dynamic-modules.md

 # **Dynamic Modules**
-We have seen in many example given on how to statically configure a [module](../overview/modules.md){_target='blank'}.
+We have seen in many examples given on how to statically configure a [module](../overview/modules.md){_target='blank'}.
-In this section we are going to look at different ways to dynamically set up a module.
+In this section, we are going to look at different ways to dynamically set up a module.

 Why is this important?
 Consider a scenario where a general-purpose module needs to behave differently in different use cases, it may be useful to use a configuration-based approach to allow customization.
 This is similar to the concept of a "plugin" in many systems,